Before we can extend forgiveness, we must understand what forgiveness is not.

 11. Forgiveness is not about getting over it or moving forward or forgetting the harm done.
 Often the offender will seek to diminish the harm they have done.
 They will claim that the offended party refuses to let go or exaggerates the offense.
-They will extend enormous energy denying the damage done when a simple apology might have resolved the conflict.
-The offender wants the person harmed to get over it so they can continue in their behavior.
+They will extend enormous energy denying the damage when a simple apology might have resolved the conflict.
+The offender wants the person harmed to get over it and continue their behavior.

 12. Forgiveness is not the restoration of trust.
 We can forgive without extending unconditional trust.
-The person who was hurt will determine whether or not the offender can restore their faith.
+The hurt person will determine whether or not the offender can restore their faith.

 14. Forgiveness does not excuse the offender’s bad behavior.